 What else?
 An effective learning culture reflects on the employee performance, satisfaction and retention because the more they know, the more employees can contribute to the organisation which makes them feel valuable and appreciated.

 But how do corporation implement this culture?
-First of all, by encouraging ideas and valuing development.
+First of all, by encouraging ideas and valuing personal and professional development.
 Then, by providing their employees with training programs that meet their learning needs and help them complete their tasks faster and more efficiently.
-They can also create learning paths, which are easily accessible while using an eLearning platform which provides its users with the means to create these development paths.
+They can also create learning paths, which are easily accessible while using an eLearning platform which provides its users with the means to create these professional development paths.